rdinogit/riskIT/README.md

 The `IWordFrequencyFactory` was introduced to allow modification of the implementation for `IWordFrequency` without impacting the several `IWordFrequencyAnalyzer` implementations.

-A `WordAnalyzer.Benchmark` project and a set of results from a comparison between Analyzers were also included but are not necessary to respond to the problem.
+A `Test.Benchmark` project and a set of results from a comparison between Analyzers were also included but are not necessary to respond to the problem.

 ## API Showcase